alberttocastro/alberttocastro/README.md

 - [Github](https://github.com/Wode-dev)
 - [Wode.dev](http://wode.dev)

+Fun facts:

+- I love Acarajé
+- Some youtuber programmers I follow (and ones that influence me) are: Gabriel Fróes and Wanessa Weber (Codigo Fonte TV), Felipe Deschamps, Fabio Akita, Léo (Cod3r), Lucas Montano
+- Some tech youtubers I follow are: Coisa de Nerd, Tecnoblog, MKBHD
+- I preffer the Android side of the force
+- I preffer Linux over Windows.
+But let's be honest: we don't have all tools on Linux.
+That's why I use WSL, and have the best of both Worlds.
+- I'm learning to prioritize, and finish sideprojects I start (nobody is perfect, isn't it?!)
+- I intend to work remotely for companies abroad.
+Do you have a job offer?
+I'd love to discuss!
+[Send me an email](mailto:albertto.programmer@gmail.com)

 <!--
 **alberttocastro/alberttocastro** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.